-Spatial neglect impairs the neural networks supporting spatial attention and related cognitive and motor functions.
-People experience altered spatial orientation, which can cause problems with balance and navigation, as well as with memory, reading, and other cognitive processes.
+Spatial neglect damages the neural networks that support spatial attention and related cognitive and motor functions.
+People’s spatial orientation is altered, which can cause issues with balance, navigation, memory, reading, and other cognitive processes.
 While progress has been made in detecting post-stroke spatial neglect, treatment strategies have lagged.
-To address the need for effective neurorehabilitation, researchers have developed a treatment approach based on immersive virtual reality (VR), which allows standardized delivery of intensive, repetitive therapy in a flexible, engaging environment.
+Researchers have developed a treatment approach based on immersive virtual reality (VR) that allows standardized delivery of intensive, repetitive therapy in a flexible, engaging environment to address the need for effective neurorehabilitation.

-The spatial neglect therapy employs a head-mounted display and hand-tracking technology.
-The system has a user interface that accommodates creation of a patient profile, a calibration module, a choice of four game-like treatment modules, and a spreadsheet for data collection and export, enabling therapists to review progress across sessions.
+A head-mounted display and hand-tracking technology are used in spatial neglect therapy.
+The system includes a user interface for creating a patient profile, a calibration module, four game-like treatment modules, and a spreadsheet for data collection and export that allows therapists to compare progress across sessions.

-In the virtual treatment environments, patients wear a head-mounted display and hand-tracking technology to engage in a variety of challenging motor tasks.
-The scoring algorithm rewards correct responses, with higher scores awarded for tasks completed successfully in the neglected space.
+Patients in virtual treatment environments wear a head-mounted display and hand-tracking technology to perform various challenging motor tasks.
+The scoring algorithm rewards correct responses, with higher scores for tasks completed in the neglected space.

 Related Content: Iris Scanner In VR Headsets